danb7788/fhir-patient-viewer/README.md

 ```
 npm run serve
 ```
-Modify it as you wish, and then either include it in your project or build your own distribution files by running:
+Modify the source code as you wish, and then generate your own distribution files by running:
 ```
 npm run build
 ```